triciamedina/knex-practice/README.md

-# Express Boilerplate!
+# Knex Practice

-This is a boilerplate project used for starting new projects!
+This is the solution for the Databases with Node drills

 ## Set up

-Complete the following steps to start a new project (NEW-PROJECT-NAME):

-1. Clone this repository to your local machine `git clone BOILERPLATE-URL NEW-PROJECT-NAME`
-2. `cd` into the cloned repository
-3. Make a fresh start of the git history for this project with `rm -rf .git && git init`
-4. Install the node dependencies `npm install`
+Install the node dependencies `npm install`
-5. Move the example Environment file to `.env` that will be ignored by git and read by the express server `mv example.env .env`
-6. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "express-boilerplate",`

 ## Scripts